 \subsection{Waveguide with Irises}

 We consider the 4~m $\times$ 0.7~m waveguide shown in Fig.~\ref{fig:filter}.
 The waveguide includes two thin PEC irises~\cite{cnf-2015-nemo-fdtdmor}.
-A coarse mesh is used in most of the domain, with resolution $\dx = \dy = 0.05\,{\rm m}$.
+A coarse mesh is used in most of the domain, with resolution $\dx = \dy =$ 0.05~m.
 The two areas around the irises were instead meshed with a refined grid ($r=3$) in order to capture the irregular fields caused by the discontinuity.
-The refined regions are 0.5 m $\times$ 0.5 m wide, and are shown in Fig.~\ref{fig:filter}.
+The refined regions are 0.5~m $\times$ 0.5~m wide, and are shown in Fig.~\ref{fig:filter}.
 In the proposed method, two reduced models were generated for these regions and embedded into the coarse grid.
-The ends of the waveguide are terminated with perfectly matched layer which is 10 coarse cells deep.
+The ends of the waveguide are terminated with a perfectly matched layer (PML) which is 10 coarse cells deep.
 The waveguide is excited by a Gaussian pulse with 0.4~GHz bandwidth.
 A probe is located at the other end.
 All methods were run at 0.99 times their CFL limit.
-In the proposed method, the CFL limit was extended by two times, and MOR reduced the size of each fine grid models from 2,760 to 648.
+In the proposed method, the CFL limit was extended by two times, and MOR reduced the size of each fine grid model from 2,760 to 648.

-Fig.~\ref{fig:filter_results} compares the frequency response obtained with FDTD, subgridding~\cite{bekmambetova2016dissipative} and the proposed method.
+Fig.~\ref{fig:filter_results} compares the frequency response obtained with the Yee scheme, subgridding~\cite{bekmambetova2016dissipative} and the proposed method.
 We can clearly see that a coarse mesh does not accurately capture the frequency response of the system, due to its inability to properly resolve the irregular fields around the apertures.
 The other methods, which utilize a fine grid in the two critical regions, are in very good agreement with an all-fine FDTD simulation.
-In terms of runtime, Table~\ref{Filter_table} shows that subgridding is only marginally faster than an all-fine simulation, and that the proposed method provides the highest speed up among the compared techniques.
-For this case, the speed-up is more modest than in the previous example, due to the presence of two refined regions and their size relative to the overall problem.
+In terms of runtime, Table~\ref{Filter_table} shows that subgridding and ADI-FDTD subgridding~\cite{YangADIFDTDsub2D} are slightly faster than an all-fine FDTD simulation, and that the proposed method provides the highest speed up among the compared techniques.
+For this case, the speed-up is more modest than in the previous example, due to the presence of two refined regions and to their size relative to the overall problem.